ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 1. From the tenant portal, click **Data Centers**.
 2. On the main page, under **Virtual Data Center**, click the virtual data center for that edge gateway.
 3. In the left pane under **Networking**, click **Edges**.
 4. Under Configuration, select **Gateway Interfaces**.
 Copy the values in the table for the tenant external and the Service networks.
-With the tenant external addresses, we can route to the external network, and with the service network addresses, we can route to the IBM private network.
+With the tenant external addresses, you can route to the external network, and with the service network addresses, you can route to the IBM private network.
 5. Return to the {{site.data.keyword.vmwaresolutions_short}} console.
 From the **Resources > VMware Shared** page, copy the public IP addresses that were assigned to your virtual data center.

 ##### Create the Organization virtual data center network firewall rule to allow access to the external network
 {: #shared_vcd-ops-guide-create-vdc-network-rule-extnetwork}

 From the virtual data center for that edge gateway, create the network firewall rule.
-For more information, see [Add an NSX data center for vSphere Edge Gateway firewall rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-97ADAF42-598B-44B2-80EF-8B215B743C78.html){: external}.
+For more information, see [Add an NSX data center for vSphere Edge Gateway firewall rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-for-Service-Providers-101-archive.zip){: external}.

 Review the following notes for creating the Organization virtual data center network firewall rule to allow access to the external network.